 Students who wish to pursue a degree program must apply for admission.
 An application is available online, or by contacting the admissions office.
 Students who have been accepted to the College are termed “matriculated."
 You must be matriculated to receive financial aid.

-TC3 is fully accredited by the Board of Regents of the University of the State of New York and by the Commission of Higher Education of the Middle States Association of Colleges and Schools.
+Tompkins Cortland Community College is fully accredited by the Board of Regents of the University of the State of New York and is accredited by the Middle States Commission on Higher Education, 3624 Market Street, Philadelphia, PA 19104, 267-284-5000.
 Copies of these documents are on file in the Office of the President.

 Admission of New Students

 If you wish to pursue a degree, full-or part-time, you must apply for admission.
 Here is a summary of how to enroll.

 New students are required to submit an official high school transcript and/or a copy of their high school equivalency diploma (GED) test scores.
 If the student has submitted a completed application and academic credentials, they may be granted matriculated status at the College.

 Although the College has an open enrollment admissions policy, admission to the nursing program is selective.
 Visit the nursing admissions page for detailed information.

 Admission of Transfer Students

 Students who have attended another college should follow the same admissions procedures as listed for new students and, in addition, provide an official academic transcript from all colleges attended, even if no college credit was earned.
 All official transcripts must be requested by the student and sent directly from the former college or university to the admissions office.
 A student will not be admitted and transfer credit cannot be granted unless an official transcript is provided.